tronborg2000/Restaurant-Booking-One/README.md

 - `time`: Time, not nullable
 - `guests`: Integer, not nullable

+## Deployment

+This application is deployed on Heroku.
+You can access the live version here: [https://spork.herokuapp.com/](https://spork.herokuapp.com/)

 ## Contributing

 If you'd like to contribute to this project, please follow these steps: